aws-samples/istio-on-eks/modules/04-security/README.md

 assign.mutations.gatekeeper.sh/opa-policy created
 ```

-### Create DNS record for local authorizer sidecar
+#### Create DNS record for local authorizer sidecar

 A [`ServiceEntry`](https://istio.io/latest/docs/reference/config/networking/service-entry/) DNS record allows dynamic
-resolution of external authorizer endpoint by the Istio proxies.
+resolution of the external authorizer endpoint by the Istio proxies.
 This indirection provides cluster operators flexibility
 to later relocate the external authorization service endpoint without updating the extension provider configuration in the
-Istio mesh config.
+Istio mesh config as shown later.

-Inspect the file `opa-ext-authz-serviceentry.yaml` for the `ServiceEntry` definition.
+Inspect the file [`opa-ext-authz-serviceentry.yaml`](./opa-external-authorization/opa-ext-authz-serviceentry.yaml) for the `ServiceEntry` definition.

 Note the `hosts` list value of `opa-ext-authz-grpc.local` and `ports` list value of `9191`.
 These values are registered
 with Istio in the next step.